NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 Welcome to the NativeScript & Angular 2 getting started guide 📚.
 In this hands-on tutorial, you’ll build a cross-platform iOS and Android app from scratch.

-> **WARNING 🚧**: This guide is being actively written and is not complete.
-If you find an error in the guide please report the problem at <https://github.com/tjvantoll/nativescript-angular-guide>.
-Pull requests are also welcome 😀.

 ### What is NativeScript?
 What is Angular 2?

 <div class="intro-box">